-Koryuen is a website for more appreciation of netsuke (artistic toggles originated from Japan – for more information, please go to What are Netsuke?).
+Koryuen is a website for the greater appreciation of netsuke (artistic toggles that originated in Japan – for more information, please go to What are Netsuke?).

-“Koryuen” literally means a “garden with the scent of willow trees” in Japanese.
-“Koryu” is also homophonous with a Japanese word meaning “crossroad (of information or people)”, and “en” indicates a “garden,” “orchard,” and “place”.
+In Japanese “Koryuen” literally means a “garden with the scent of willow trees,” “koryu” is also a homophone with a Japanese word meaning “crossroad (of information or people)”, and “en” indicates a “garden,” “orchard,” and “place.”

-As the name suggests, this site primarily aims at serving as a crossroad (or a source) of information from inside and outside of Japan about netsuke and other related objects, to facilitate further appreciation of netsuke.
+As the name suggests, the main aim of this site is as a source of information about netsuke and other related objects both from within and outside Japan, and also to facilitate the further appreciation of netsuke.

-Since its establishment in spring 2000, Koryuen has been enjoyed by many visitors from Japan and overseas.
-The site has been refurbished and moved to the current URL (http://koryuen-jp.com) in autumn 2020.
+Since its establishment in Spring 2000, Koryuen has been enjoyed by many visitors from Japan and overseas.
+The site has been updated and moved to the current URL (http://koryuen-jp.com) in September 2020.

-My father is Komada Ryushi, a contemporary netsuke artist and a third-generation carver of okimono (statuettes).
-It may seem natural that I am in the same field, but I did not intend to at the beginning.
+My father is Komada Ryushi, a contemporary netsuke artist and a third-generation carver of okimono (figurines).
+It may seem natural that I work in the same field, but this was not what I had originally intended.

-As a student, I loved studying English so much that I wanted to be a linguist.
-After obtaining a master’s degree in English Studies at the Dokkyo University in Japan, I enrolled in the Graduate School of the University of Alberta, Canada.
-My plan was to get a PhD in linguistics in five years.
+As a student, I loved studying English so much so that I wanted to be a linguist.
+After obtaining a master’s degree in English Studies at the Dokkyo University in Japan, I was awarded a Rotary Foundation Scholarship and enrolled in the Graduate School of the University of Alberta, Canada.
+My plan was to get a PhD in linguistics after five years.

-However, being in a completely different setting, I realized how rare and interesting my position was.
-There were many linguists who were fluent in both English and Japanese, while there was almost no one who was born and raised in the family of a netsuke artist and was able to communicate in English.
+However, being in a completely different environment, I realized how rare and interesting my position was.
+There were many linguists who were fluent in both English and Japanese, while there was almost no one who was born and raised in the family of a netsuke artist who was able to communicate in English.

-Then I thought, “In the field of netsuke, I may be able to do something that no one else but I can!”
-So I left school in one year and flew back to Japan.
+Then I thought, “In the field of netsuke, I may be able to do something that no one else can do but me!”
+So I left school within a year and flew back to Japan.

-I changed my career objective to be a specialist of netsuke, and began to work as translator in arts and crafts in 1997 as part of my learning process.
-To study netsuke and other arts and crafts I have also visited numerous exhibitions, read many books, and attended meetings of netsuke societies.
+I changed the direction of my career to specialize in netsuke, and, in 1997, began to work as a translator in arts and crafts with this end in mind.
+In the study of netsuke and other arts and crafts I have also visited numerous exhibitions, read many books, and attended meetings of netsuke societies.

-In spring 2000, I set up Koryuen, a website for more appreciation of netsuke, and have made efforts in disseminating information on netsuke in Japanese and English languages.
+In Spring 2000, I set up Koryuen, a website for the greater appreciation of netsuke, and have gone to great lengths to disseminate information on netsuke in Japanese and English.

-While serving as a board member of Japan Netsuke Society and International Netsuke Society, I have been devoting more energy in writing and giving talks these days.
+While serving as a board member of the Japan Netsuke Society and International Netsuke Society, I have also devoted more energy to writing and giving talks.

-For instance, I gave a talk on netsuke in English and helped my father give a carving demonstration at the Japanese Embassy in Washington DC and Freer & Sackler Galleries in 2017.
-I also talked on netsuke at an event held by the editorial department of a prestigious kimono magazine in Japan.
+For instance, I gave a presentation on netsuke in English and helped my father give a carving demonstration at the Japanese Embassy in Washington DC and the Freer & Sackler Galleries in 2017.
+On that occasion, my father was interviewed and live-streamed by the NPR (National Public Radio) Facebook, and I served as interpreter.
+The full version (about 30 minutes) has had more than 180,000 views, while the edited version (less than 2 minutes) reached some 540,000 views so far.

-It is my wish to convey the attraction of netsuke and other arts and crafts in a variety of ways.
+It is my wish to convey the great attraction of netsuke and other arts and crafts in a variety of different ways.
 Thank you.